AcademySoftwareFoundation/MaterialX/source/JsMaterialX/README.md

 ### Build
 In the root of directory of this repository run the following:

-#### Docker (recommended on Windows machines, not required otherwise)
+#### Docker
-It is recommended to build the project with [docker](https://docs.docker.com/) here are the required steps:
+It is recommended to build the project with Docker, here are the required steps:

+  1. Download and install [Docker](https://docs.docker.com/) as instructed on the documentation.

-  1. For Windows make sure to use Linux containers and that File Sharing is set up to allow local directories on Windows to be shared with Linux containers.
+     For Windows make sure to use Linux containers and that File Sharing is set up to allow local directories on Windows to be shared with Linux containers.

      For example, if the path to MaterialX is ```"c:\git\MaterialXrepo"``` then the ```"c"``` drive should be set.
 (See https://docs.docker.com/docker-for-windows/#file-sharing for more details)

+     If you work on WSL (Windows Subsystem for Linux), install [Docker](https://docs.docker.com/docker-for-windows/install/) for Windows.

   2. Get the `emscripten` docker image
      ```sh
-     docker run -dit --name emscripten -v {path_to_MaterialX}:/src trzeci/emscripten:1.39.7-upstream bash
+     docker run -p 8080:8080 -dit --name emscripten -v {path_to_MaterialX}:/src trzeci/emscripten:1.39.7-upstream bash
      ```
+     For WSL, make sure to run the command on a Windows terminal and also to adjust the path (e.g, `"C:\Users\{windows_username}\AppData\Local\Packages\CanonicalGroupLimited.UbuntuonWindows_{local_code}\LocalState\rootfs\{WSL_path_to_MaterialX}"`).

+  3. Create a build directory.
+     ```sh
+     docker exec -it emscripten sh -c "[ -d build ] || mkdir build"
+     ```
-  3. Build the JavaScript bindings.
+  4. Build the JavaScript bindings.
      ```sh
      docker exec -it emscripten sh -c "cd build && cmake .. -DMATERIALX_BUILD_JS=ON -DMATERIALX_BUILD_RENDER=OFF -DMATERIALX_BUILD_TESTS=OFF -DMATERIALX_EMSDK_PATH=/emsdk_portable/ && cmake --build . --target install"
      ```
 #### CMake
 The JavaScript library can be built using cmake and make.